Police: Woman wanted to get close to alligator before attack

 When deputies arrived, the alligator kept surfacing with Covert and going under.
 One officer was able to shoot the animal as it surfaced again, police said.

-Firefighters used poles to get Colvert out of the pond but she died at the hospital, authorities said.
+Firefighters used poles to get Covert out of the pond but she died at the hospital, authorities said.

+An autopsy Monday found Covert died of drowning, the Charleston County Coroner’s Office said.

 Sign up for Daily Newsletters